ga4gh/va-spec/docs/source/introduction.rst

 **Legend** Figure 1: Hierarchical structure of classes and attributes comprising the domain-agnostic Core-IM.
 Note that a hierarchy of Domain Entity classes has been defined to represent things like Genes, Conditions, and Therapeutic Procedures, but is omitted here for space.
 See here for details.

-This initial version of the Core-IM was derived from the SEPIO Core Information Model, through selection of elements needed to support initial VA implementation use cases.
 As VA implementations evolve and new VA profiles are created, more content from SEPIO will be added to support new requirements.
 The VA-Spec team has partnered with SEPIO developers to ensure coordinated evolution of these two standards.
-For more information, see `What is the SEPIO Framework <https://va-ga4gh.readthedocs.io/en/stable/faq.html#what-is-the-sepio-framework>`_, and `How does the VA-Spec use SEPIO`<https://va-ga4gh.readthedocs.io/en/stable/faq.html#how-does-the-va-spec-use-the-sepio-framework>`_ FAQs.
+For more information, see `"What is the SEPIO Framework?" <https://va-ga4gh.readthedocs.io/en/stable/faq.html#what-is-the-sepio-framework>`_, and `"How does the VA-Spec use SEPIO?"` <https://va-ga4gh.readthedocs.io/en/stable/faq.html#how-does-the-va-spec-use-the-sepio-framework>`_ FAQs.

 Core-IM Statement Structure
 $$$$$$$$$$$$$$$$$$$$$$$$$$$